AKSarav/LET-M-READ/README.md

 <b>LET-M-READ V1.0</b>

-LET-M-READ is a Opensource Log file reader and Controller.
+LET-M-READ is a Opensource Log file reader and Controller Designed on Perl.
 With letmread you can grant privilages to supportteams and endusers to read files who has basic login access to linux/unix servers, without changing the file ownership.

 <b>FEATURES</b>
 <ul>